-We saw some unusual things driving through the Dakotas.
+We saw some unusual things driving through the Dakotas on our midwest road trip.
 Giant bison statues, humongous cows towering over highways, and even a corn palace.
 But mostly it was endless fields of prairie, contrasted with the dramatic landscapes of the Badlands.
-Yet tucked into the southeast corner of South Dakota lies Sioux Falls, the city that Expedia has named one of the Top 15 Under-the-Radar Cities in America.
-This pocket of modern progressivism is a contrast to much of the state and is proud of its unique identity.
+Yet tucked into the southeast corner of South Dakota lies Sioux Falls, an under-the-radar pocket of pocket of modern progressivism that is full of surprises.

 This town of tech start ups, low unemployment, and support for the arts was named the #1 best city for young professionals by SmartAsset.com.
 And given how crowded the cafes were at 10am on a Tuesday morning with remote workers, you can tell that award was well-deserved.